dogadopt/.github/profile/README.md

 ## Work Management

 Currently there s only a single person and single team working within dog adopt.
+Most of the objectives and hypotheses are therefore visible on this page.
+There is also only a single project to manage work.
+Ideas are posted on [discussions](https://github.com/orgs/dogadopt/discussions) for the whole organisation.

-Below represents the best practices that dop adopt would adhere to using githubs work management tools if there were a need for multiple teams.
+Below represents the best practices that dog adopt would adhere to using githubs work management tools if there were a need for multiple teams.

 [Teams](https://github.com/orgs/dogadopt/teams):
 - Teams is the first component of the organisational hierarchy below the github organisation.